Top Five Myths About a Direct Cremation

 - Each of our clients creates a Record of Wishes which is an ideal way to leave detailed instructions about the style of send-off that expresses your unique set of values, beliefs and relationships

-Every family wants to give a loved one a fitting send-off, so with the publicity about direct cremations mainly emphasising the low cost, it is easy to see why people might regard a direct cremation as disrespectful.
+Every family wants to give a loved one a fitting send-off, so with the publicity about direct cremations mainly emphasising the low cost, it is easy to see why some people might regard a direct cremation as “uncaring”.
 However, nothing is further from the truth.
 A direct cremation is respectful both of the deceased’s wishes and of the family because they are liberated to celebrate their loved one’s life with a more personalised remembrance at a later date – all without the cost, fuss and stress of a traditional funeral.

 Most people of faith will choose a traditional funeral, but mainly because they too are following social norms.
 A growing number of devout Christians are choosing direct cremation followed by an uplifting celebration of the promise of a better life after this one.
 In one case, friends of the deceased made a special request for scripture to be recited while the coffin passed into the crematorium but the focus was on the service to give thanks for their friend’s life and faith.